The Brewster Intern Story

 Whitecaps intern positions are rewarding and fun.

 Each season, we have a number of intern positions available.
 The positions range from game day to broadcast and media interns to general manager interns.
 These are exciting and fulfilling positions within the premier colligate summer baseball league, the CCBL.
 See descriptions below.
 BTW: you get to spend the summer on Cape Cod.
-If you are interested apply for the 2023 season now is the time to apply.
+If you are interested apply for the 2024 season the time to apply is soon.

 Game Day Interns –